psuedoEntropy/AWS/Databases/Readme.md

 - Collection ==> Table
 - Document ==> Row
 - Key-Value Pair (JSON) - NoSQL
+- Unlike RDB, they don't have to have consistencies

 ### Data Warehousing

 - Used for business intelligence (Cognos, Jaspersoft, SQL Server Reporting service, Oracle Hypervision)
 - Used to pull in very large and complex data sets.
 Usually used by management to do queries on data.

+- *OLTP*: Pull up a row (rows) from a Database.
+(Normal Queries)
+- *OLAP*: Calculation on Data and give you the final result.
+(Complicated queries)

+- Data Warehousing databases use different type of architecture both from a database persepctive and infrastructure layer.

+- Amazon's Data Warehouse Solution is called Redshit

+### ElastiCache